bholmesdev/simplestack-store/CONTRIBUTING.md

 **⚠️ We strongly discourage PRs for undiscussed feature requests.** If you have an idea for a new feature, please start by opening a GitHub issue so we can discuss the API design together.
 I'm very open to new suggestions, but I would hate to have contributors spend time on high-quality PR for an API design that we don't agree on.

+## Docs contributions

+Documentation for usage examples and our API reference lives on simple-stack.dev.
+This is tracked in the [simple-stack repository](https://github.com/bholmesdev/simple-stack) under `www/`.
+Please open pull requests there for any documentation changes, and link to your documentation PR from any relevant PRs in `simplestack-store`.

 ## Setup Guide

 ### Prerequisites